Supplier Files 4 Lawsuits Against Baltic Shipyard Over Delayed Payments for Metal for Project 22220 Icebreakers

 There were other disputes between "RMI-Stal" and the Baltic Shipyard this year.
 The total amount of claims from the metal supplier to the company for 4 lawsuits amounted to 199.2 million rubles.

 The Arbitration Court of St. Petersburg has made a decision on 3 disputes, 1 decision has entered into legal force.
-The process for the fourth lawsuit has not been completed.
-The parties to the litigation declined to comment.
+The process is not completed for the fourth lawsuit.
+The participants in the litigation refrained from commenting.

 Now on home